AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-destination-instructions.md

 ## Step 2: Create destination configuration {#create-destination-configuration}

 Shown below is an example configuration for a destination template, created by using the `/destinations` API endpoint.
-For more information about this template, refer to [Destination configuration](./destination-configuration.md).
+For more information about this configuration, refer to [Destination configuration](./destination-configuration.md).

 To connect the server and template configuration in step 1 to this destination configuration, add the instance ID of the server and template configuration as `destinationServerId` here.